max3-2/hedgehog-kb/README.md

 ![(PCB and plate assembly)](assets/foams-added.jpg)

-Finally, assemble plate and PCB with switches:
+Finally, assemble plate and PCB with switches (Tangerines linear):
 ![(Final assembly)](assets/pcb-and-plate-final.jpg)

 Place felt on case and align, place plate with PCB, and screw down with a soft